kriztioan/WeMo/README.md

 ## Description

 Daemon for controlling [WEMO](https://www.wemo.com/products) Mini Smart Plugs.
 The daemon will turn different plugs on/off on a user specified schedule that is configured via an `ini`-file.
 There are two versions, one written in C++, the other in PHP.
 The C++\-version is far more mature with support for `serial` control, for example, when the brightness in a room passes a certain threshold plugs can be turned on or off, and uses `inotify` to monitor changes made to the configuration file.
+Sun-set/rise times are provided via [sunrise-sunset.org](https://sunrise-sunset.org/api).

 ![WeMo in Action](WeMo.png "WeMo in Action")